TalDerei/Tin/README.md

 pip, virtualenv installed.
 Things might be better if you are running a bash from your mac or windows (wsl bash).

 First, delete your whole `backend` directory.
-From the `cse80` directory, run `virtualenv backend`.
+From the `cse216` directory, run `virtualenv backend`.
 This will make a folder named backend.
 After this run `git pull origin short-term-project`.
 This will get all the backend code you previously deleted back to your local branch.
+If this doesn't work, simply copy and paste the code from server.py (server directory) and index.html (static directory) onto your repository.

 Now go into the backend directory with `cd backend` and run `source bin/activate`.
 This will run a python virtuall shell.
 From there do run